MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Invoke-Command.md

 Required: True
 Position: 1
 Default value:
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -Session
-Runs the command in the specified Windows PowerShell sessions \(PSSessions\).
+Runs the command in the specified Windows PowerShell sessions (PSSessions).
 Enter a variable that contains the PSSessions or a command that creates or gets the PSSessions, such as a New-PSSession or Get-PSSession command.

-Runs the command in the specified Windows PowerShell sessions \(PSSessions\).
+Runs the command in the specified Windows PowerShell sessions (PSSessions).
 Enter a variable that contains the PSSessions or a command that creates or gets the PSSessions, such as a New-PSSession or Get-PSSession command.

 When you create a PSSession, Windows PowerShell establishes a persistent connection to the remote computer.